kevingallardo52/data_mining/README.md

 # data_mining
 Data mining group project

+Download python file and data file and run in same folder.

+If you need to install any libraries:
 Run one of these commands depending on your setup: replace {library name} with the library that you need to install

 Example: